ebarlas/synergy-one-tracker/README.md

 ### Linux Services

 Install the app as a service using the steps in the raspberrypi.org systemd [reference document](https://www.raspberrypi.org/documentation/linux/usage/systemd.md).
 The `coupons.sh` and `coupons.service` files are included as a convenience.
+The same apply for the `synergy` service.

 ```shell script
 cp coupons.service /etc/systemd/system/